auxcodeood/Standard/Recommendations/Flutter/README.md

 * www
 * Desktop

-Saves _at least_ 50% of the effort, compared to developing individually for each platform.
+Saves _at least_ 50% of the effort/budget, compared to developing individually for each platform.

 All developers must know one technology, compared to developing individually for each platform.